 What security protocols does the facility have in place to keep residents safe indoors and out – including every day safety like trip hazards.
 Do the walking paths have uneven footing or tree roots sticking out that could cause a fall?
 Are cords to lamps keep close to the wall to avoid a trip hazard?
 Is the space wide enough and open so residents can safely move throughout the facility?

 If you are visiting a memory, or Alzheimer’s care facility ask how they manage wandering and what steps they have in place to prevent it.

 While it is important to ask questions and gather information, based on your first impression and instinct you will probably know when you’ve found the best facility for you.
 If your first impression of an assisted living facility is that it is too dark and smells bad, it probably isn’t going to be your top pick, even if the food was good.

 Tour The Memory Center

-Currently the Memory Center operates two facilities, Midlothian (near Richmond, VA) and Virginia Beach.
+Currently the Memory Center operates two facilities, Midlothian (near Richmond, VA), Virginia Beach and Atlanta.
 Our communities provide exceptional care for those living with Alzheimer’s and other forms of dementia.
 We founded the first assisted living facility devoted specifically to memory care with a program designed to meet the challenging conditions of an aging brain with a caring, interactive community.

 Contact us for more information or to set up a tour.